scottgigawatt/kometa-config/README.md

 ## Description

-Customized configuration files optimized for my specific setup and needs, diverging from the original fork by [TheChrisK](https://github.com/TheChrisK/PMM).
+Configuration files for my specific setup and needs, diverging from the original fork by [TheChrisK](https://github.com/TheChrisK/PMM).

 ## Credits